Milk Inside a Bag of Milk Inside a Bag of Milk: Sequel

 On 19 February 2021, Kryukov announced that a sequel was in development.
-On 16 December 2021, the sequel was published by Kryukov under the title Milk Outside a Bag of Milk Outside a Bag of Milk, colloquially referred to as "Milk 2".
+On 16 December 2021, the sequel was published by Kryukov under the title Milk Outside a Bag of Milk Outside a Bag of Milk, colloquially referred to as Milk 2.

 The sequel continues the story where the previous installment ends.
 After purchasing the bag of milk in the original installment, the girl returns home, where her abusive mother confronts and attacks her.
 After the attack, the girl retreats to her bedroom, where she prepares for the night and attempts to fall asleep.
 The sequel contains short but fully animated cutscenes and branching paths with alternate endings.
 The graphics are less abstract and no longer rendered in monochrome.
-And while the original game was mostly told from a first-person perspective, the sequel has the player looking at the girl, rather than look through her eyes, revealing what she looks like.
+While the original game was mostly told from a first-person perspective, the sequel is set from a third-person perspective.
 The game takes on a style that is more common among visual novels where text boxes are accompanied by a drawing of their speaker.

 Kerry Brunskill of PC Gamer praised the game for not succumbing to the "natural urge" to provide a fix-it for its suffering protagonist, writing that "this lack of answers or any insulting magical fix for a serious and all-consuming state of being hit my soul with the force of a hurricane."